 Statutory demands don't last forever after service.
 Unless action is taken after a set period of time - they will become redundant and you will have to start the process all over again

 If the statutory demand is against an individual, that individual has 18 days in which to apply to set aside the statutory demand failing which the creditor can issue a bankruptcy petition against the debtor.

-However, a statutory demand itself is only effective for 4 months after the date of service.
-If the creditor has not taken any action to issue a bankruptcy petition within 4 months from the date of service a new statutory demand will need to be served.
+- if the creditor has not taken any action to issue a bankruptcy petition within 4 months from the date of service, a new statutory demand will need to be served.

 Francis Wilks & Jones is the county’s leading firm of statutory demand solicitors.
-We are genuine experts in what we do with a combined experience of over 100 years in statutory demand claims.
+We are genuine experts in what we do with many years’ combined experience.
 Our knowledge of the relevant legislation combined with our day to day experience and team of experts makes us the No 1 choice for people or companies in need of advice.